SACHDEVA-GARV/TaskPilot-AI/README.md

 ## Challenges & Solutions

 - **JWT Authentication:** Ensured the same secret is used for signing and verifying tokens, and handled token expiration and errors gracefully.
+- **AI Integration**: Adapting the Gemini API to understand custom prompt formats and parsing results to fit UI components.
 - **Unique Index Errors:** Resolved MongoDB unique index issues by cleaning up unused indexes and aligning the schema with the code.
 - **Persistent State:** Ensured the frontend always syncs with the backend for reliable data persistence.
 - **UI/UX:** Enhanced forms with icons and proper cursor styles for a professional look and feel.